Tips for enhancing women’s health care experiences

 Education and information.
 Provide clear, accurate information about health issues relevant to women.
 Educational resources should be readily available and presented in a way that is understandable and actionable.

 Feedback mechanisms.
-Implement systems for collecting feedback from women about their health care experience.
+Implement systems for collecting feedback from women about their health care experiences.
 Use this information to make improvements and to ensure services meet their needs.

 Addressing social determinants of health.
 Recognize and address the social determinants that affect women’s health, such as socioeconomic status, education, and access to transportation.
 Connecting women with community resources can help mitigate these issues.